Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

     btn_class: "btn--primary"

 datascience:
+  - title: Data Science Stuff
-  - excerpt: "In 2017, I graduated from Royal Holloway with an MSc in Data Science.
+    excerpt: "In 2017, I graduated from Royal Holloway with an MSc in Data Science.
 While I have no aspirations to be a _Data Scientist_, I did enjoy the experience of writing my own implementations of algorithms such as _K Nearest Neighbours_, _Neural Networks_, and _Hierarchical Clustering_ in __R__.
-Also used was __MATLAB__, which no-one uses so projects worked on in this language will be added last."
+Also used was __MATLAB__, which no-one uses.
+Therefore projects worked on in these languages will be added last."
 ---